turingschool/front-end-curriculum/lessons/module-1/intro-to-js.md

 - Boolean
 - Number
 - String
-- Symbol (new in ECMAScript 6 we do not need to worry about this one)
+- Symbol (new in ECMAScript 6; we won't focus on this in Mod 1)

 <section class="call-to-action">
 ### Data Types Jigsaw

 You're going to do some research on one of the 5 data types we are focusing on, then share out with the class.
 We'll follow this protocol:
 - **2 min:** independent research
-- **3 min:** table groups discuss findings, ask/answer questions
+- **2 min:** table groups discuss findings, ask/answer questions
 - **3 min:** table group makes anchor chart to share takeaways
   - Keep in mind: What are possible values?
 Examples?
 Does this data type get commonly confused with something else?
 Why/when would developers use it?
 Provide an example of it being used in code!
 - **30 sec - 1 min:** each table group presents to the class, while not presenting, you are taking notes on what you're learning from other groups